Sproutly Plant Care Team

 Common Houseplant Problems: A Quick Reference

 Before diving into the symptom checker, it helps to understand the most frequent issues houseplant owners face.
-Studies show that overwatering accounts for roughly 70% of houseplant deathsβ far more than underwatering, pests, or disease combined.
+In everyday indoor care, overwatering is one of the most common causes of declinebecause wet soil quietly damages roots before the leaves show symptoms.
 Here's a quick-reference table of the most common symptoms and their most likely causes:

 | Symptom | Most Likely Cause | Urgency | First Step |